'100 blows': Crown opens retrial for man accused of murdering girlfriend

 “He beat her, she died from this beating.”

-The crown will produce an evidential interview with Pou admitting to beating Simmonds focusing on her legs and then threw her into a shallow grave, wrapped in a distinctive blanket and covered with leaves.
+The crown will produce an evidential interview with Pou admitting to beating Simmonds, focusing on her legs and then throwing her into a shallow grave, wrapped in a distinctive blanket and covered with leaves.

 Pou would then walk the campsite with police, leading them to the area where Simmonds was buried.

-The crown said the relationship had a history of violence with Simmonds suffering a sliced ear and gauged eye months prior from two separate beatings inflicted by Pou.
+The crown said the relationship had a history of violence with Simmonds suffering a sliced ear and gouged eye months prior from two separate beatings inflicted by Pou.

-Pou is being led by a defence team of Arthur Fairley, Julie Young and Mathew Ridgley and argue Pou did not have murderous intent when he beat Simmonds.
+Pou is being led by a defence team of Arthur Fairley, Julie Young and Mathew Ridgley who argue Pou did not have murderous intent when he beat Simmonds.

 “At this time, when he was beating her, did he have murderous intent?
 That is the issue.”